List of On-Campus Resources

 Safety & Security

-Safety and Security – Your safety is ultimately your responsibility.
-This website has been designed to provide you with the information and resources you need to stay safe, both on and off campus.
+Safety and Security – This website has been designed to provide you with the information and resources you need to stay safe, both on and off campus.

 AMS Walk Home – Student-run service that provides safe walks to a destination of your choice, both on Queen’s campus and in the Kingston community.
 Anonymous and confidential service, available to all students.
 Teams of one male and one female student will escort you to your destination safely.
 Open between dusk and 2 or 3 am.
 Tel: 613.533.WALK (613.533.9255) or stop by their kiosk in the lower Ceilidh of the JDUC.

 Student Wellness Services (SWS) – SWS provides services in three broad areas: medical, counseling/advising, and for individuals with disabilities.
 SWS is located in the LaSalle Building at 146 Stuart Street (corner of University Ave and Stuart St.)